Arjunpawar619/Login_and_Registration_System/README.md

 # Encryption and Decryption of Data
-Encryption and Decryption of file in C# using google otp.
+Encryption and Decryption of data in C# using google otp.